jen6one9/that-readme-generator/README.md

 ##  Contributions
-N/A
+Contributions are welcome - just make sure to send me a note.

 ##  Tests
 There are no automated scripts at this time.
-Users can use console.log to incrementally test their code.
+Users can use console.log to incrementally test the code.

 ##  Questions
 Please reach out to me with any questions via diesta.jeneth@gmail.com